USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Unit Conversion
 ,,,,,,,,,,,,,,,

-There are several pre-defined macros for unit conversion.
+Almost all input parameters are in normalized units.
+However, there are several pre-defined macros that make it simple to use physical units.
 These are triggered by the ``%`` character.
 The format is :samp:`%{n}{u}`, where :samp:`{n}` is a number and :samp:`{u}` is a string identifying the units.
 An example is :samp:`%10ps`, which means 10 picoseconds.
 No spaces may appear in the macro.
 Supported units and identifier string are:

 	* micrometers = um
 	* millimeters = mm